axie1234/ECE444-F2021-Lab3/readme.md

 ### Activity 5: Functional and Non-functional Requirements

 A functional requirement would be that the application should have a keyword search to filter for courses based on their tags, and it should have a dropdown menu to filter courses based on department.
-A non-functional requirement would be that the links to the courses suggested should always work.
-This is an improvement I would make since most of the course links don't work.
+A non-functional requirement would be that the links to the courses suggested should always work, as part of reliability.
+An improvement I would make to the current website would be to make sure the links to the courses all work, since most of the course links don't work.
 Another improvement I would make would be to have a dropdown menu with less confusing categories, unlike the department which the student is in when most aren't even sure.
+This can be done through proper API integration and a database respectively.

 # CARTE Education Pathways